ramparvathaneni1/pru-individual-in-class-app-react-frontend/README.md

 3. `PUT` to update an instance of a resource
 4. `DELETE` to delete an instance of a resource

+You can use the [react-to-do-frontend-solution-110123](https://git.generalassemb.ly/ModernEngineering/react-todo-app-api-lesson) app for reference.

 <br>

 ## Make sure your Express Backend Application is running before proceeding with The React Frontend